kai13xd/Freighter/README.md

 -build <Project Name> [Profile]: Builds the project with the selected profile.
 Defaults to first profile in the config if no arguments are passed.

--add <Project Path>: Adds a project containing a ProjectConfig.toml to Freighter's project list.

--config [path to TOML file]: Overrides the default project config path.
+-import : Opens a filedialog to import a project directory into Freighter's ProjectManager.

 -clean : Removes all temporary files and resets the cache.
 Useful if Freighter throws an error about missing symbols if the filecache becomes bad.

--verbose : Print extra info to the console
+-verbose : Print verbose information to the console

+-debug : Print debug and verbose information to the console

 -reset : Reconfigures your UserEnvironment.toml
 ```